youdescribe-sfsu/video-pipeline/README.md

        end_time: end time of youtube video to cut in seconds
        upload_to_server: Pass this if you want to upload to YDX server

+## Save and Load Progress Mechanism
+### Overview
+In this project, we've implemented a save and load progress mechanism that allows us to track the progress of various tasks associated with video processing and analysis.
+This mechanism ensures that even if the program is interrupted or closed, we can resume from where we left off without losing any progress data.
+The progress data is stored in JSON format in separate files associated with each video.

+### How it Works
+We've defined a set of functions that handle the saving and loading of progress data, as well as updating specific values within the progress data.

+#### `load_progress_from_file(video_runner_obj: Dict[str, int]) -> Dict or None`
+This function loads progress data from a JSON file associated with a specific video.
+If the file doesn't exist, it starts with a default progress dictionary.

+#### `read_value_from_file(video_runner_obj: Dict[str, int], key: str) -> Dict or None`
+This function reads a specific value from the progress data stored in a JSON file based on the provided video runner object and key.

+#### `save_progress_to_file(video_runner_obj: Dict[str, int], progress_data: Dict[str, int])`
+This function saves progress data to a JSON file associated with a specific video runner object.

+#### `save_value_to_file(video_runner_obj: Dict[str, int], key: str, value: Any) -> None`
+This function saves a new value associated with a specific key to the progress data stored in a JSON file for the given video runner object.

+### Default Progress Data
+We've defined a default progress data dictionary named `DEFAULT_SAVE_PROGRESS`, which contains various keys and subkeys to track the progress of different tasks related to video analysis.
+This dictionary structure helps us organize and manage the progress information effectively.

+### Usage
+Here's how you can utilize the save and load progress mechanism in your code:

+1. **Loading Progress Data**
+   To load progress data associated with a specific video, use the `load_progress_from_file(video_runner_obj)` function.
+It returns the loaded progress dictionary or the default progress data if the file doesn't exist.

+2. **Reading Specific Values**
+   If you want to retrieve a specific value from the progress data, use the `read_value_from_file(video_runner_obj, key)` function.
+Provide the video runner object and the key corresponding to the value you're interested in.

+3. **Saving Progress Data**
+   To save progress data back to the file, use the `save_progress_to_file(video_runner_obj, progress_data)` function.
+Provide the video runner object and the updated progress data dictionary.

+4. **Saving Specific Values**
+   If you need to update a specific value in the progress data and save it back to the file, use the `save_value_to_file(video_runner_obj, key, value)` function.
+Provide the video runner object, the key, and the new value you want to associate with the key.